 There are at least two very important reasons why you should have a mobile friendly website.

 - Google states here that users are 67% more likely to buy a product from a mobile friendly website and 61% more likely to leave a website that is not.
 Your potential clients will be more likely to read more of your information and follow through with the call to action on a mobile friendly website.
 Another study here found that 72% of consumers want to use mobile friendly websites.

 - The user experience of the website itself.
-This is 2015 folks, most of the population has a cell phone and they more than likely search the internet for goods and services on them.
+This is 2017 folks, most of the population has a cell phone and they actively browse the internet for goods and services on them.
 Yes there are still computers around that people use, but statistics show people are more likely to use a mobile device i.e. mobile phone or tablet to access information on the go, and in the home.
 Its simple, and a lot more convenient than using a computer.

 How can I tell if my site is mobile friendly or not?